antonioprates/gmi-to-html/README.md

 Then, you get a pure `HTML` clone under `./website` folder.

-> Note: it will overwrite whatever is in `./website`folder.
+> Note: the script will overwrite `./website` folder, so it's not recommended to edit `HTML` output.
+Rather the best solution would be to tweak the scripts and contribute to this project, submitting a pull request, if you like.

 ### 3. Full-automatic (with SourceHut)